Deadheading your rose shrubs can help your roses

 Deadheading Rose Bushes Properly – Newest Technique

 Simply snip the old buds off close to the top of the cane.
-Practice has long been to clip back to the first three or five leaf set, but the newest strategy opts for the first procedure.
+Practice has long been to clip back to the first three or five leaf set, (which not every rose shrub has) but the newest strategy opts for the first procedure.
 Much has been passed along about snipping back to larger areas of the stem to produce larger blooms and finding the ‘true leaves’.
 But the newest methodology, based on more recent trial studies, has established that the important factor in production of more and larger rose blooms – is the amount of foliage your rose is able to grow.

 This new procedure has established that simply trimming off faded flowers just below the blossom, right above the first leaflet, will encourage repeat blooming more quickly – with more flowers – more often.
 This simple technique applies to all large flower roses as well as the cluster-blooming rose types.

 * Use sharp, clean pruning shears and clip at an outward 45-degree angle to assist water run-off, encourage proper outwardly rose growth direction and an open, air-friendly shape.
 Dull pruners can crush and damage your rose canes, inviting pests and disease.

 * Keep a container of diluted bleach handy as you clip when deadheading and pruning, dipping the shears in the bleach solution and wiping off before going on to the next rose shrub.
 If there is any disease on any rose plant, clean and wipe before cutting on any other parts of the rose plant.